Information on this site may change frequently and without notice. Please check back often.

 - Wright State will coordinate responses to positive cases with the local Public Health Department, which may direct or affect scope of services.

 - There is space available in each residence hall and apartment community.
-Residents will be assigned housing according to the date of their application.
+Residents have been assigned housing according to the date of their application.

-- Each resident will have a single bedroom, to enhance personal safety, in both residence halls and apartments.
+- Each resident has a single bedroom, to enhance personal safety, in both residence halls and apartments.
 An effort will be made to assign roommate requests as suitemates or neighbors.

-- Rates for all communities will remain unchanged. (e.g., students requesting a double room, but assigned by themselves, will still be charged a double rate.)
+- Rates for all communities remains unchanged. (e.g., students requesting a double room, but assigned by themselves, will still be charged a double rate.)

 - Students with medical conditions or who need accommodations should email firstname.lastname@example.org

 - Additional information concerning residents’ responsibilities and expectations for keeping their community clean and safe, especially in common areas, hallways, and shared living areas will be posted on the Residence Life and Housing website.